ang-uio/Text-Mining/episodes/16-textmine-dh-lab-app.md

 ## Named Entity Recognition (NER)

 Named Entity Recognition (NER) tries to find out whether a word is a named entity (NE) or not.
 Named entities are definite noun phrases that refer to specific types of individuals, such as organizations, persons, dates, and so on.
-Entity recognition is often performed using chunkers, which segment multi-token sequences, and label them with the appropriate entity type.
-Common entity types include ORGANIZATION, PERSON, LOCATION, DATE, TIME, MONEY, and GPE (geo-political entity).
-Part-of-speech tags are often a very important feature when searching for chunks.
+Entity recognition is often performed using chunkers, and part-of-speech tags are often a very important feature when searching for chunks.
 NLTK provides a classifier that has already been trained to recognize and tag named entities; you can read more about it in the [NLTK textbook](https://www.nltk.org/book/ch07.html#named_entity_recognition_index_term).

 [Index](https://ang-uio.github.io/Textmining/)